hgimonet/Interactive-Lab-Hub/Lab 2/README.md

 ## Wacky Relativity Clock

 ### Rationale
 Although the hour glass simulation looked really hard to do, I really wanted to use the gyro/accelerometer sensor in our kit!
 I was trying to think of ways a gyro sensor could be useful for a clock, and at first I only though of flipping- or shaking-induced actions from the clock.
 After some brainstorming, I remembered this super cool thing called [time dialation](https://en.wikipedia.org/wiki/Time_dilation).
-What if my clock slowed down or sped up depending on the speed percieved by the accelerometer, just like time slows down when moving at the speed of light?
+What if my clock slowed down up depending on the speed percieved by the accelerometer, just like time slows down when moving at the speed of light?
 I have thus decided to make a [wacky relativity clock](wacky_relativity.py).

 ### Process